DrasticData/data/README.md

 ## Some datasets to play with

-- first
-- second
-- third

-Playing interactively, see:
+To play with them interactively, see:

 [https://www.drasticdata.nl/treemapping.htm](https://www.drasticdata.nl/treemapping.htm)